OpenPrinting/cups-filters/README.txt

 *cupsFilter: "application/vnd.cups-pdf 0 -"

 and NO "*cupsFilter:" line which accepts PostScript input.

+A sample PPD file for a native PDF printer, HP-Color_LaserJet_CM3530_MFP-PDF.ppd is included.

 When a printer does not support PS nor PDF, you can use Ghostscript (GS).
 In this case, you can specify device options like a PS printer.